-Wicked Reports needs tracking IDs on incoming link clicks, tracking code on your marketing stack, and integrations with your CRM and Order systems.
+Wicked Reports needs tracking IDs (UTMs) on incoming link clicks, tracking code on your marketing stack, and integrations with your CRM and Order systems.
 We can then handle all the tracking and attribution for you.

 How to install the tracking code